SALOMON MOSHE - ARCHITECT

 I do not know the location of this court painted by Chilean artist Guillermo Munoz Vera, but I feel like arriving at a well prepared banquet.
 Everything was taken care of, to the last detail.

-In any place in the world, each component of the surroundings transmits a message, conveys an essence, emits a set of feelings.
+In any given place, each component of the surroundings transmits a message, conveys an essence, emits a set of feelings.

 This place seems to have been carefully built: hand-painted azulejos, flowerpots, flowers, trees, fallen leaves, still water, trellises, plaster, trimmed shrubs, filtered sunlight, reflection on water, objets trouvés..